 Wyndham Hotels & Resorts, recognized as one of the titans of the global hotel industry, operates an extensive collection of affiliated hotel brands.
 These include Baymont, Howard Johnson, Ramada, and Travelodge, each targeting different market segments, from budget travelers to those seeking luxury.
 The Umbrella brand is the central hub that unites these diverse lodging options and offers something for virtually every type of traveler.

 Under the Wyndham name, a curved line appears in the logo.
-This design element, reminiscent of a sunrise or sunset, gives it added meaning.
-It signifies the beginning of a new day or the end of an evening – a fitting image for a company in the hospitality industry, where the beginning and end of work are an everyday occurrence.
+This design element, reminiscent of a sunrise or sunset, adds meaning.
+It signifies the beginning of a new day or the end of an evening—a fitting image for a company in the hospitality industry, where the beginning and end of work are everyday occurrences.

 Budget hotel brand logos